HaoguoHu/ML_ANG/README.md

 Original code in Octave/Matlab, please search Github for the code and course.

-Here is code in C and Fortran Language
+Here is code in C and Fortran language

 All course practices (PDF files) in : AndrewNG

-Fortran Code in: Fortran
+Fortran code in: Fortran

 C code in: C